Greece accuses Turkey of escorting migrant smuggling boats - WTMJ

 There was no immediate reaction from Turkish authorities.

-Turkey and Greece have long traded accusations over the migration issue.
-The Turkish coast guard, as well as numerous refugee rights organizations and aid groups, have accused the Greek coast guard of conducting pushbacks — the illegal summary deportation of migrants, who have reached Greek territory, back to Turkey without allowing them to apply for asylum.
+Turkey and Greece have long traded accusations over unauthorized migration.
+The Turkish coast guard, as well as numerous refugee rights organizations and aid groups, have accused the Greek coast guard of conducting pushbacks — illegal summary deportation — by pushing migrants back to Turkey without allowing them to apply for asylum in Greece.

-Greece counters that Turkey not only fails to crack down on migrant smugglers operating from its shores, but even actively encourages and escorts migrants seeking to enter Greece illegally.
+Greece adamantly denies it carries out pushbacks accuses Turkey of not only failing to crack down on migrant smugglers operating from its shores but actively encouraging migrants who seek to enter Greece illegally.

-“This morning the Hellenic Coast Guard reported multiple incidents of the Turkish Coast Guard and Navy accompanying flimsy migrant boats to the border of Europe in an effort to provoke an escalation with Greece,” Migration Minister Notis Mitarachi said in a statement.
-“It is beyond doubt that these migrants departed Turkish shores and given the fact they were supported by Turkey, were not at risk.”

-In the incidents reported Friday, the Greek coast guard said a Turkish patrol vessel entered Greek territorial waters and harassed a Greek coast guard boat by conducting dangerous maneuvers.
-A video provided by the Greek coast guard shows a clearly marked Turkish coast guard vessel bearing down on the Greek craft at high speed from behind, passing very close to the Greek boat and leaving it rocking in its wake.
+The Greek coast guard provided details about three of the incidents.
+It say that in the first, a Turkish patrol vessel entered Greek territorial waters and harassed a Greek coast guard boat by conducting dangerous maneuvers.
+It provided a video showing a clearly marked Turkish coast guard vessel bearing down on the Greek craft at high speed from behind, passing very close to the Greek boat and leaving it rocking in its wake.

-In a second incident in the same area, the Greek coast guard said in a statement that a Turkish coast guard vessel was escorting a dinghy with migrants toward Greek territorial waters, and didn’t respond to “repeated efforts of communication” by a Greek patrol boat.
+The Greek coast guard said the second incident involved a Turkish coast guard vessel escorting a dinghy with migrants toward Greek territorial waters that didn’t respond to “repeated efforts of communication” by a Greek patrol boat.
 The migrant dinghy didn’t enter Greek waters, and the passengers were eventually picked up by a second Turkish coast guard vessel, after the first one had departed, the statement said.

-In the third incident in the same area Friday morning, a Greek coast guard vessel located another dinghy with migrants near the border between the two countries, but inside Turkish territorial waters, it said.
-The statement says two Turkish vessels approached the dinghy and attempted to push it into Greek territorial waters without success.
-In that case too, the passengers were eventually picked up by the Turkish coast guard, the statement said.
+In the third incident, the Greek coast guard said two Turkish vessels approached a migrant dinghy still inside Turkish territorial waters and attempted to push it into Greek waters without success.

+The Greek coast guard said it was “successfully monitoring the country’s and the European Union’s sea borders under particularly adverse conditions that the continued Turkish provocativeness creates.”

+Located on the EU’s southeastern fringe and with islands within easy reach of the Turkish coast, Greece has found itself at the forefront of migration to Europe.
+Over the past few years, hundreds of thousands of people fleeing war and poverty in Africa, Asia and the Middle East have entered Europe through the Greek islands from Turkey.

 Follow AP’s global migration coverage at https://apnews.com/hub/migration